RIDOS/echo-hello/README.md

 [![Go](https://github.com/RIDOS/echo-hello/actions/workflows/go.yml/badge.svg)](https://github.com/RIDOS/echo-hello/actions/workflows/go.yml)

-In this project we can see service written in framework [Echo](https://echo.labstack.com/) and use [ZeroLog](https://github.com/rs/zerolog).

-How it works?
+This project showcases a service built using the [Echo](https://echo.labstack.com/) framework and utilizes [ZeroLog](https://github.com/rs/zerolog) for logging.

+## How It Works

 Project use port `:8080` and use endpoint:
 ```bash
 curl http://localhost:8080/status
 ```

-This endpoint output count days before start `2025` lear.
+This endpoint output count of days until the start of the year `2025`.

 Also, we can use endpoint with header like this:
 ```bash